Websoft9Archive/ansible-redis/docs/solution-gui.md

 ## Use

-RedisInsight realize the unity of multiple platforms, if start the RedisInsight, how to user it is same:
+RedisInsight realize the unity of multiple platforms, if start the RedisInsight, how to use it is same:

 1. Start RedisInsight, access init page
    * Using local Chrome or Firefox to visit the URL  *https://Internet IP:8002*, open the web RedisInsight